HiveTrust · A2A Settlement Architecture

 The Settlement Rails

-The Autonomous Revenue Router splits every payment across three rails simultaneously.
-Each rail is production-grade and independently verifiable.
+The automatic revenue router splits every payment across three rails at once.
+Each rail is production-grade, and you can check each one independently.

 Primary Rail